 The outdoor environment offers opportunities for doing things in different ways and on different scales than when indoors.
 Playing outside gives children first-hand contact with weather, seasons, and the natural world, and outdoor environments offer children freedom to explore, use their senses, and be physically active and curious.

-Develop both the cognitive and social-emotional skills necessary for children to succeed in their personal and professional lives.
+We are developing both the cognitive and social-emotional skills necessary for children to succeed in their personal and professional lives.

 We are committed to eradicating routine, mundane or unnecessary tasks that could be more efficiently achieved by utilising new technology which will allow professionals to strengthen their particular area of expertise and have the biggest impact on the organisation and its evolvement.